gitandy/DragonLog/README.md

 Starting and first start
 ------------------------
 At first start DragonLog opens the settings dialog for you.
 You should configure at least your callsign, name and locator for a sufficient experience.

+To select a default QTH/locator go to the `QTH & Rig` tab and add your first QTH and locator e.g. `Koblenz (JO30si)`.

 Before you can start to log QSOs a database has to be selected.
 It can be placed on a path where you wish to.
-The database is created and initialised.
+The database will be created and initialised.

 At the next start of the program the last database gets opened automatically.

 You can switch between different databases as you like.

 ### Commandline Arguments
-If you want to manage different QSO databases you can select them via commandline argument i.e.
+If you want to manage different QSO databases you can select them via commandline argument e.g.

     # DragonLog QSOs-2024.qlog

-If you also want to provide a separate configuration you can use i.e.
+If you also want to provide a separate configuration you can use e.g.

     # DragonLog -ini DF1ASC.ini